DonAlkens/binghr/README.md

 ### About Project
 Project is developed using Bootstrap 5, JQuery 3.6, AJAX, PHP/Laravel 9.
 Dynamic CRUD Application, mobile responsive with a live search feature.
 Used the BEM CSS model and resuable Javascript code componenets.
+Icons file and popper.js render from cdn (internet connection required).

 The SIDEBAR can be toggle using the align-icon below the user avater at the bottom left corner on desktop and beside the page title on mobile.